 Venue and Room Set-up

-- Make sure there is sufficient space at the front of the room for a podium, a flip chart, and projection screen that is visible to all participants.
+- Allow space space at the front of the room for a podium and projection screen that is visible to all participants.

 - Food and beverages (if provided) should be placed in the back of the workshop room or in an adjacent room.